simongcc/essential-blocks-for-gutenberg/readme.txt

 Installation Process has been discussed on "Installation" Section.
 Video Tutorial will help you about Installation Process.

 = How to Configure this Plugin ?
-Basically, there's no Configuration required for using "Essential Blocks for Gutenberg" Plugin.
+Basically, there's no Configuration required for using "Easy Blocks for Gutenberg" Plugin.

-= How to add Essential Blocks?
+= How to add Easy Blocks?
 Navigate to any post or page which you want to edit.
 Then click on the plus button.
-Scroll down or search for "Essential Block".
+Scroll down or search for "Easy Block".
 Click on that option and you will see some blocks.
 Just add what block you like and edit the content.

-= "Essential Gutenberg Plugin" Installed but Not Working !!!
+= "Easy Gutenberg Plugin" Installed but Not Working !!!
 First, deactive Other "Gutenberg Blocks" plugin and try again.
 In most cases, it'll be conflicting issue.
-Try Activate/Deactivate "Essential Blocks for Gutenberg" Plugin.
+Try Activate/Deactivate "Easy Blocks for Gutenberg" Plugin.
 If nothing works then post on our Support Form(Link Mentioned above).

 = How can I get faster Support?
-We've two ways to give Supports for "Essential Blocks for Gutenberg" Plugin - [Plugin Support Forum](https://wordpress.org/support/plugin/ultimate-blocks-for-gutenberg) or [Our Website Support](https://jeweltheme.com/support/forum/wordpress-plugins/essential-blocks-for-gutenberg/).
+We've two ways to give Supports for "Easy Blocks for Gutenberg" Plugin - [Plugin Support Forum](https://wordpress.org/support/plugin/ultimate-blocks-for-gutenberg) or [Our Website Support](https://jeweltheme.com/support/forum/wordpress-plugins/essential-blocks-for-gutenberg/).
 Since, this is a Free Plugin, Support reply may delay for answer but we're Dedicated on our Website Support Forum.

 = I need Custom Blocks, can you Customize or Create for me?
 We don't provide Customization Support for Free Products.
 But, If you need to Create one we do Offer Customization Service.